a327ex/emoji-merge/README.md

 All of this to say, this defense against unlikely events by making it easy for the framework to be swapped is not some fantasy in my head, right?
 It's very feasible, I've done it before, I know roughly how much work it takes, and so if I ever find myself in the spot that Unity devs found themselves in a few months ago, I know exactly what I need to do.
 In my opinion, everyone should have a realistic plan like this for when some technology they depend on disappears, because if you don't then you're just not being responsible about your art, your craft, your livelihood.

 Which is why I find it so distasteful to see so many devs seeing what happened with Unity and jumping straight into Godot.
 It's like, that's still millions of lines of code you don't own... why would you do that?
-I understand that people do this for a lot of different reasons, and in some sense I empathize.
+At least take the opportunity to switch to something significantly simpler!
+But no, people just want the same thing again...
+I understand why people want comfort and why they need the editor and all that, and in some sense I empathize.
 But I'm a 0 or 1 guy.
 If I really found myself unprepared, and had I been using Unity for the last 10 years and gotten used it, I know myself well enough to know that I would simply go down with the ship and only stop using it when my (now cloud) editor stopped working.

 I am very autistic about the way my tools work and I simply would not allow myself to take the mental damage of changing to something else just because there's now a small runtime fee, I'd very likely just eat the bullet and keep making my games the same as before.
-At the point where the editor stops working because the engine literally disappeared, the rent has not been paid, the offices are closed, then I would have enough motivation to look for alternatives, and the alternatives would also be in a better place, since it would be at least like 5 years from now.
+At the point where the editor stops working because the engine has literally disappeared, the rent has not been paid, the offices are closed, then I would have enough motivation to look for alternatives, and the alternatives would also be in a better place, since it would be at least like 5 years from now.

 So personally, I find the collective move to Godot distasteful both because it's a repeat of the same mistake as the one made with Unity 5+ years ago, but also because, logically speaking, it's better to make such a move in the future rather than now.
 I made this point in [one of my blog posts](https://a327ex.com/posts/marketing_skills) before but it bears repeating: